mitchross/k3s-argocd-proxmox/iac/README.md

 ### 3. Terraform - Provisioning Infrastructure

-The Terraform setup is now declarative.
-All node configurations are managed in one place.
+The Terraform setup is fully declarative with all node configurations managed in one place.

 1.  **Navigate to the Terraform directory:**
     ```bash